onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 A culture of praise and recognition

 Hail relevance

-Judgement as a service
-Justification as a service
-Reason as a service
-Coherence as a service
-Shared memory as a service
-Shared identity as a service
-Wikimeaning as a service

 Theory allows you to see and understand - theory is an explanation - a justification